dotlang/language/Enhancements.md

 IX x = () -> this._outer.dataMember;
 ```
 This method is explicit, not confusing, easy to read and understand.
 But does not provide access to the parent method, which sometimes can be extra useful.

+Y - Remove `@doc` directive.
+Define a special comment for this purpose: `/// dsadsada`